Government's History is Less Than Credible With Regards to Swine Flu

 The Hidden Story Behind Swine Flu

 With the government constantly reminding us of the dangers

 of swine flu (or H1N1 flu), and with over 1,600 citizens infected in 43 states, one can't help but wonder how much

-is hype and how much is truth considering the less than sterling record the U.S. federal government has with
+is hype and how much is truth.
+When one considers the less than sterling record the U.S. federal government has

 Even the vaunted and well respected World Health Organization (WHO) is facing increasing criticism

 over their handling of this "level 5 epidemic."